Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/Spark_DataFrames/prepare_movies_dat/README.md

 # Analytical Query

-## Cleaning the delimited data into a usable format in dataFrame for movies.dat
+**Prepare Movies.data: Cleaning delimited data & Extracting the Year and Genre from movies.dat**

 Run the following command in terminal
 ```